 - Has multiple digital settings that may prove useful to a home chef

-Best for a Big Group: Greystone 12 Volt RV Gas Range and Cooktop
+Best For A Big Group: Greystone 12 Volt RV Gas Range and Cooktop

 - Elegant and stylish oven cooktop combo makes cooking easy